 What's the front office in an investment bank?

-Chris Roebuck, a professor at London's Cass Business School and former global head of transformational leadership at UBS, agrees that front office jobs are any that involve, "direct interaction with the client and customer - be that an individual or a corporate client."
+Another ex-senior banker agrees.
+He says front office jobs were always any that involved, "direct interaction with the client and customer - be that an individual or a corporate client."

 What's the middle office in an investment bank?